-- Drawings, paintings or illustrations that exhibit a playful imagination and aptitude for creative and technical development, such as character and environment designs and images that demonstrate narrative or express a mood or atmosphere
+- Drawings, paintings or illustrations that exhibit a playful imagination and aptitude for creative and technical work, such as designs of environments and images that demonstrate narrative or express a mood or atmosphere

-- Photoshop and Illustrator or related image making/editing tools are essential
+- Use of Photoshop or other related image making/editing tools are essential

-- An ability to edit film and use effects (i.e. Hitfilm, Final Cut Pro or Adobe Premier)
+- An ability to edit film and use effects (i.e. Hitfilm, After Effects or Adobe Premiere)

 Further portfolio advice and tips